13 most romantic lines from movies to get you in the Valentine's mood

 Aside from being the best multiverse film in the past few years (sorry, Marvel), Everything Everywhere All At Once may also be the best multiverse romance there is.
 Ke Huy Quan and Michelle Yeoh are a match made in heaven, and their portrayal of a multiversal couple is nothing short of magic.
 The film is chaotic and action-packed and that makes this line hit a little harder, because through all of that, domesticity would have been bliss for them.

-“I love you in every universe.” – From Doctor Strange and the Multiverse of Madness
+“I love you in every universe.” – Doctor Strange and the Multiverse of Madness

 Yes, the aforementioned title is the better multiverse film, but that doesn’t mean the Doctor Strange sequel didn’t have its own romantic moment.
 Case in point: Stephen Strange being destined to fall in love but never be able to stay with Christine.
 They’re simply intersecting points in time and space meant to be together once and never again.
 The hurt is multiplied if you’ve watched the What If? episode with Strange.